1928 – 1929

 It was built from 1928 to 1929 according to plans by architects Hans and Fritz Seeberger.

-The reason for the construction was a vow made by Bishop Michael Faulhaber of Speyer at the outbreak of the First World War on August 2, 1914.
+Bishop Michael Faulhaber of Speyer made a vow at the outbreak of the First World War on August 2, 1914, which led to the construction.

-He promised to build a church in honor of Maria Schutz if the Palatinate was spared severe destruction.
+He promised to build a church in honor of Maria Schutz if the Palatinate were spared severe destruction.

-Faulhaber’s successor Ludwig Sebastian fulfilled the promise with the help of numerous donations from the diocese.
+Faulhaber’s successor, Bishop Ludwig Sebastian, fulfilled the promise with the help of numerous donations from the diocese.

 The church was consecrated on October 20, 1929, and the Minorites took over its care.

-Prior to that, in 1926/27, the convent buildings of the Minorites had first been built on the land acquired by the Kirchenbauverein Sankt Antonius for the church and convent.
+Prior to that, the Minorites had built the convent buildings on the land acquired by the Kirchenbauverein Sankt Antonius for the church and convent in 1926/27.

 Building

 The foundation stone for the church was laid on June 10, 1928.
-The consecration took place one year later.
+It was consecrated one year later.

-The church is a three-nave basilica with double-tower facade in brick and sandstone.
+The church is a three-nave basilica with a double-tower façade made of brick and sandstone.

-Narrow slit-like blind arches divide the tower facades.
-Original pointed spires were destroyed during World War II and replaced with flat pyramidal roofs.
+Narrow, slit-like blind arches divide the tower facades.
+The original pointed spires were destroyed during World War II and replaced with flat pyramidal roofs.

-The sculptures of St. Michael the Archangel, St. Mary and St. Louis above the portal were created by sculptor Simon Höpfel.
+The sculptures of St. Michael the Archangel, St. Mary, and St. Louis above the portal were created by the sculptor Simon Höpfel.

-Inside, the nave has a flat roof, and the present coffered ceiling was added after the war.
+Inside, the nave has a flat roof, and the coffered ceiling was added after the war.

-Narrow lancet windows with pointed arches light the central nave.
+Narrow lancet windows with pointed arches illuminate the central nave.

-The apse, with its expressive pointed arches rising from the floor, frames the image of a Virgin of Mercy.
-Beneath Mary’s mantle, Bishops Michael von Faulhaber and Ludwig Sebastian can be seen on the right and left.
+The apse, with its expressive pointed arches rising from the floor, frames an image of the Virgin of Mercy.
+On the right and left beneath Mary’s mantle, Bishops Michael von Faulhaber and Ludwig Sebastian can be seen.

 Columbarium

-In December 2021, the church received a columbarium.
+In December 2021, the church was given a columbarium.

-During a pontifical mass, the new urn walls were blessed and handed over to their intended purpose.
+During a pontifical Mass, the new urn walls were blessed and put to their intended use.

-The plans for the columbarium and the redesign were drawn up by the architectural firm Bayer und Uhrig from Kaiserslautern in consultation with the parish of Maria Schutz.
+The architectural firm Bayer und Uhrig from Kaiserslautern drew up the plans for the columbarium and the redesign in consultation with the parish of Maria Schutz.

-The columbarium is located in each of the two flat-roofed side aisles.
-The total of ten chapels can accommodate 1,320 urn chambers.
+The columbarium is located in the two flat-roofed side aisles.
+The ten chapels can accommodate 1,320 urns.